 The third panel, which also included two panelists from Slovak asset management companies, was devoted to larger investment funds, i.e. funds whose establishment and operation in Slovakia requires the permission of the NBS.
 The venture capital fund or “EuVECA” is primarily intended for investments in the so-called “EuVECA”.
 However, with a relatively broadly defined investment policy, it is possible under certain circumstances for such a fund to invest, for example, in companies owning real estate.
 While such a fund can also be established by a registered manager, in order to use the EuVECA designation, a number of requirements that are normally required (of course to a greater extent) for licensed management companies must be met, such as qualification requirements for persons managing venture capital funds, prudential requirements for the manager, and a number of internal policies.
 Not forgetting the correct tax set-up.

 EuVECA and ELTIFs have the advantage that they can be distributed across the EU to a wider range of investors than other AIFMD alternative investment funds.
-ELTIF is also the only alternative investment fund that can be offered to retailers across the European Union.
+ELTIF is also the only alternative investment fund that can be offered to retail investors throughout the European Union.
 The investment policy of this fund is primarily focused on investments in long-term assets (including real estate).
-Although ELTIF is a closed-end fund, under certain conditions investors may be allowed to redemption before the life of the fund expires.
+Although ELTIF is a closed-end fund, under certain conditions, investors may be allowed to redemption before the life of the fund expires.

 Qualified investor fund, real estate fund and alternative investment fund

-Typical investment funds used by Slovak asset management companies to invest in real estate (and which they also refer to as “real estate funds“) are qualified investor funds, which do not have a statutory investment policy, and then public special real estate funds, which can invest directly in real estate or in so-called “real estate funds”.
-They can also invest in real estate, in particular in real estate companies, and have to follow rules for limiting and spreading the risk in their portfolio.
+Typical investment funds used by Slovak asset management companies to invest in real estate (which they also refer to as “real estate funds“) are qualified investor funds, which do not have a statutory investment policy, and then public special real estate funds, which may invest directly in real estate or in so-called real estate companies and must follow rules for limiting and spreading risk in their portfolio.
 If certain criteria are met, it is also possible to acquire a commercial company that may own real estate as part of the assets of a public special alternative investment fund.
 Both real estate funds and alternative investment funds can be offered in Slovakia and to the retail sector without a minimum investment amount limitation.

 Why investment funds are set up abroad?